tjesi/tjesi.github.io/_pages/about.md

 - I am on the program committee for [ArcticCrypt](https://simula-uib.com/arcticcrypt2025).
 Submit your best papers for presentation!
 - I am on the [IACR Communications in Cryptology](https://cic.iacr.org) editorial board.
 Submit your best papers!
 - I will be the general co-chair for IACR PKC 2025 in [Røros](https://www.visitnorway.com/places-to-go/trondelag/roros) together with [Bor de Kock](https://bordekock.nl)!
-- I am organising a workshop on "[Foundations and Applications of Zero-Knowledge Proofs](https://www.icms.org.uk/ZeroKnowledgeProofs)" together with Elizabeth Crites, Markulf Kohlweiss, and Akira Takahashi at the International Centre for Mathematical Sciences in Edinburgh from September 2nd to 6th, 2024.
+- I am organising a workshop on [Foundations and Applications of Zero-Knowledge Proofs](https://www.icms.org.uk/ZeroKnowledgeProofs) together with Elizabeth Crites, Markulf Kohlweiss, and Akira Takahashi at the International Centre for Mathematical Sciences in Edinburgh from September 2nd to 6th, 2024.
 - I started as an Associate Professor in Cryptology at the Department of Information Security and Communication Technology at NTNU on September 1st, 2022.

 I support the [Electronic Frontier Foundation](https://supporters.eff.org/donate/join-eff-4), the [Tor Project](https://donate.torproject.org) and the [Signal Foundation](https://signal.org/donate).